charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 2. Cnc25D Installation
 ======================

+The installation instructions are written for the Ubuntu_ systems.

 2.1.
 Install Cnc25D on your system
 ----------------------------------
 This is the preferred method for most people.

-* First, install FreeCAD_.
-You need the version 0.13 or newer.
+* First, install FreeCAD_ (version 0.13 or newer), `Python 2`_ and Tkinter_ (which is automatically installed with Python on Ubuntu).
 * Then, install the Cnc25D package with the following command::

   > sudo pip install Cnc25D -U